 Mayor, City of Cross Plains

-City Of Orlinda, Tn To Suspend Operations Until April 6 Due To Covid-19
+City Of Orlinda, Tn To Suspend Operations Due To Covid-19

 ORLINDA TENNESSEE: (Smokey Barn News) – The city of Orlinda has released its plan for day-to-day operations during the COVID-19 outbreak.

-“Based on recommendations from the Center for Disease Control, the Tennessee Medical Association, and the Tennessee Governor’s Office, the City of Orlinda will be suspending all non-emergency indoor operations involving Orlinda city government beginning Tuesday, March 24, 2020, through at least April 6, 2020.
-This decision will be reevaluated at that time.
+“Based on recommendations from the Center for Disease Control, the Tennessee Medical Association, and the Tennessee Governor’s Office, the City of Orlinda will be suspending all non-emergency indoor operations involving Orlinda city government beginning Tuesday, March 24, 2020, to be reevaluated at a later time.

 Orlinda City Hall, the Orlinda Fire Hall, the Orlinda Community Center and the Byrum Porter Senior Center will all be closed for the aforementioned dates.